 Yes.
 Surgery to release the tendons is recommended in cases that fail simple treatment and one to two De Quervain’s injections.

-Recently, some doctors have been performing a hybrid release using a special needle with a small blade.
-This needle releases the tendon using ultrasound.
-This needle release does not involve sutures and has less downtime than open surgery.
+Some doctors perform a release using a special needle with a small blade.
+This needle releases the tendons using ultrasound.
+This needle release does not involve sutures and recovers faster than open surgery.

 Other frequently asked questions about De Quervain’s tenosynovitis injection.